NarmadhaMurugan611/Task_Code_piperEdge/Code_Task_Reactjs/README.md

-###for fetch the data i have used json link that you have provided
+###To fetch the data i have used json link that you have provided and converted into a node js api because of cors origin.

 ### https://piperedge.com/screening-test/assets/json/products.json